-- Essay Examinations - · Example: Answer in a one page, double-spaced essay which will be evaluated based on accuracy and development of response.
+· Example: Answer in a one page, double-spaced essay which will be evaluated based on accuracy and development of response.
 Rubric grading.
 1. Genetically modified organisms are those which have had their genes altered.
 This is not the same as selective breeding.
 In selective breeding agriculturalists select the plants or animals that produce the most food and then breed them together to produce offspring that produce a high amount of food.
 For example, due to selective breeding cows are able to produce more milk per day today than they were in the past.
 Genetically modified organisms, however are something different.
 Genetically modified organisms, or GMOs as they are commonly referred to, have genes from other species of organisms inserted into their own genome.
 For example, Bt corn is a type of corn that has had a gene from a bacterial species called Bacillus thuringiensis inserted into it.
 This gene makes the corn resistant to a particular corn pest species called the European corn borer.
 This means that farmers who grow this corn no longer need to spray their corn with pesticides to eliminate this pest.
 However, there are many who worry about the impact of GMOs on the environment, on humans and on other crop species.
 What do you think of GMOs?
 Find some research on-line (from an .org or .edu source) both in support and against the use of these organisms.
 What do you think of their arguments?
 Do you agree or disagree?
 What do you think the global impact of these organisms could be?
-What percentage of the average American diet is composed of GMOs? - Objectives being assessed: 1.
+What percentage of the average American diet is composed of GMOs?
+Outcomes assessed: 1.
 Identify the main implications of DNA technology for the medical field and agriculture.
-(Lecture outline IIIb, Objective 19) 2.
+(Lecture outline IIIb) 2.
 Judge ethical issues associated with the use of biotechnology.
-(Lecture outline IIIb, Objective 20) 2.
-What are the main lines of evidence that support current evolutionary theory?
-Answer in a one page, double-spaced essay which will be evaluated based on accuracy and development of response. - Objectives being assessed: 1.
-Describe the history of evolutionary thought.
-(Lecture outline IVa, Objective 27) 2.
-Compare and contrast microevolution and macroevolution (Lecture outline IVa, Objective 28) - Objective Examinations - Example: 1.
-Hypertrichosis, hairiness of the outer ear, is inherited as a Y-linked recessive in humans, If a man with hypertrichosis marries a woman without the trait, what might be the phenotypes of their children?
-A. All of their children have hypertrichosis B.
+(Lecture outline IIIb) 2.
+Answer in a one page, double-spaced essay which will be evaluated based on accuracy and development of response.
+Rubric grading.
+In cattle, hornless condition is dominant to horned.
+If both parents are heterozygous for this condition: a.
+What is the probability that a calf born to these parents will be horned? b.
+What is the probability that the calf will be hornless?
+Outcome Assessed: 1.
+Formulate the main Mendelian rules of inheritance and utilize these rules to solve simple genetic problems (involving monohybrid and dihybrid crosses).
+(Lecture outline IIIc)